irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Effective research uses terminology that is clear, precise, and widely accessible to readers from varying backgrounds and cultures.
-Participants are encouraged to follow the guidance on inclusive language in [NISTIR8366] when making contributions to the IRTF.
+Participants are encouraged to follow the guidance on inclusive language in [NISTIR8366] when making contributions to the IRTF [INCLUSIVE].

 # Academic Integrity